In a 1997 interview, Don DeLillo said,

 “To plot, to take aim at something , to shape time and space.
 This is how we advance the art of human consciousness.”page 278

-Chaos is randomness, the condition where one event in no more likely than another event; there is a lack of structure.
-But ritual offers structure, and in this novel secular rituals, like shopping, replace religious rituals.
+Chaos is randomness or a condition unpredictability, the condition where one event in no more likely than another event; there is a lack of structure.
+But ritual offers structure, and in this novel secular rituals, like shopping and watching TV, replace religious rituals.
 The novel begin with the annual ritual of the convoy of station wagons arriving on the college campus each fall.
-Jack says that hasn’t missed this event in 21 years, like missing an Easter church service in 21 years.
+Jack says he hasn’t missed this event in 21 years, like missing an Easter church service in 21 years.

 As an academic satire, White Noise shows how, through specialization, anyone can become an authority on anything–e.g., cinematic car crashes, Hitler Studies.
 Jack Gladney observes that these days everyone is a either a teacher or a student.
 You can see this now with YouTube, where we can go to learn how to boil water or anything else.

 TV and radio voices are placed on the same level as other voices because mediated reality is as real as unmediated reality.
 Actually, there is no unmediated reality.
 Thus “the most photographed barn in America” is famous just because it has been photographed.
 People travel long distances to see the “real” barn.
 The simulacrum exists on the same ontological level as the original.
 This is known as hyperreality.
 From the Stanford Encyclopedia of Philosophy:

 Hyperreality is closely related to the concept of the simulacrum: a copy or image without reference to an original.
 In postmodernism, hyperreality is the result of the technological mediation of experience, where what passes for reality is a network of images and signs without an external referent, such that what is represented is representation itself.
 In Symbolic Exchange and Death (1976), Jean Baudrillard uses Lacan’s concepts of the symbolic, the imaginary, and the real to develop this concept while attacking orthodoxies of the political Left, beginning with the assumed reality of power, production, desire, society, and political legitimacy.
 Baudrillard argues that all of these realities have become simulations, that is, signs without any referent, because the real and the imaginary have been absorbed into the symbolic.